 Five years after Peter Doyle had left the New Seekers (1978) the group recorded another of Peacock's songs, Anthem (One Day In Every Week).
 The song, recorded by Peacock when he was a member of Procession, was co-written with the band's lead guitarist Mick Rogers.
 Procession released the song as a single in Australia in January 1968 and again in February 1969.
 The first version, titled Anthem, was sung a cappella; the second version, re-titled One Day In Every Week, was given a more progressive arrangement.
 At the time Procession was managed by David Joseph, who later in 1969 also became the manager the New Seekers.

-Macaulay burst onto the music scene in 1967 with consecutive number 1s - the Foundations' Baby Now That I've Found You and Long John Baldry'sLet The Heartaches Begin.
+Tony Macaulay burst onto the music scene in 1967 with consecutive number 1s - The Foundations' Baby Now That I've Found You and Long John Baldry'sLet The Heartaches Begin.
 Both topped the UK singles charts in November 1967.
-Subsequent hits included the Hollies' 1969 smash Sorry Suzanne (with lyrics by Geoff Stephens), Love Grows (Where My Rosemary Goes) by Edison Lighthouse and Pickettywitch'sThat Same Old Feeling.
+Subsequent hits included The Hollies' 1969 smash Sorry Suzanne (with lyrics by Geoff Stephens), Love Grows (Where My Rosemary Goes) by Edison Lighthouse and Pickettywitch'sThat Same Old Feeling.

-In 1977Starsky and Hutch actor David Soul scored two big hits with songs by Macaulay and Stephens - Don't Give Up On Us (a number 1 on both sides of the Atlantic) and the follow-up Going In With My Eyes Open.
+In 1977Starsky and Hutch actor David Soul scored two big hits with songs by Tony Macaulay and Geoff Stephens - Don't Give Up On Us (a number 1 on both sides of the Atlantic) and the follow-up Going In With My Eyes Open.
 In 1978 Don’t Give Up On Us was nominated for two Ivor Novello awards - 'Best Selling ‘A’ Side' and 'Most Performed Work'.
 Although the song lost in both categories, Tony Macaulay once again won the award for 'Songwriter of the Year'.

-Barry Mann and Cynthia Weil are a husband and wife songwriting team whose best-known hits include: Blame It On The Bossa Nova (Eydie Gorme), Saturday Night At The Movies (Drifters), Looking Through The Eyes Of Love (a hit for Gene Pitney and for the Partridge Family), We Gotta Get Out Of This Place (Animals), Make Your Own Kind Of Music (Mama Cass Elliott) and Here You Come Again (Dolly Parton).
+Barry Mann and Cynthia Weil are a husband and wife songwriting team whose best known hits include: Blame It On The Bossa Nova (Eydie Gorme), Saturday Night At The Movies (The Drifters), Looking Through The Eyes Of Love (a hit for Gene Pitney and for the Partridge Family), We Gotta Get Out Of This Place (The Animals), Make Your Own Kind Of Music (Mama Cass Elliott) and Here You Come Again (Dolly Parton).